'Would it have been the same if it was a white person?': inquiry into wrongful arrest of Mamadi Camara

 Many advocates said this is yet another clear example of systemic racism in Quebec.

-Former RCMP sergeant Alain Babineau and advisor to the Centre for Research-Action on Race Relations said prosecutors played an important part in the laying of charges against Camara, in addition to police.
+Former RCMP officer and social justice advocate Alain Babineau said prosecutors played an important part in the laying of charges against Camara, in addition to police.

 It took six days after Camara’s arrest for the video that led to charges being dropped against him to come to light, leading to many questions about where that key piece of evidence was on day one.